AnnMarieW/dash-quickstart/show-and-tell/README.md

-# My first Dash apps!
+# My first Dash app!
 It's so exciting when you get your first app running.
 Share it here!

 Pull requests are welcome.
 Or feel free to share it by [creating a new issue](https://github.com/AnnMarieW/dash-quickstart/issues/new)